Timekeeper Baraeth - Painting

 Anitherian Nine

-The Classics are not the only Horsemen / Mattel project.
-The team has also designed the DC Universe line, which, like the Classics is available on the Matty Collector website.
-This is a superheroes line, so it has a different character to the Classics, but the Horsemen's influence is nonetheless apparent.
-The DC Universe figures are also proving popular and sell out quickly.
-Comic-inspired characters have always been a good choice for toy producers, and Mattel have been keen to release some great Horsemen designs on Matty Collector.
+MOTUC was not the only Horsemen-Mattel project.
+The team also designed the DC Universe line, which, like the Classics was available on the Matty Collector website.
+This was a superheroes line, so it had a different character to the Classics, but the Horsemen's influence was nonetheless apparent.
+The DC Universe figures were popular and sold out quickly.
+Comic-inspired characters have always been a good choice for toy producers, and Mattel released some great Horsemen designs on Matty Collector.

 B'wana Beast & Animal Man Alexander Luthor & Ultraman Wonder Twins General Zod

 The Four Horsemen have the jobs which many toy fans would love to have, but it is their collective design talent which puts them above the rest.
 They are already some of the most influential and successful toy designers, and their involvement with projects like the Classics is most welcome.
-While there is a lot of debate over which characters should end up in the line, all of them have the Horsemen's design skills in every detail, and they are destined to be popular until the line reaches its end.
+While there is a lot of debate over which characters should end up in the line, all of them have the Horsemen's design skills in every detail, and they are destined to be popular until the Super7 incarnation of the line reaches its end.
 I hope we also see lots more independent Four Horsemen designs.
-Keep an eye on the Fantastic Exclusive and Four Horsemen websites.
-They aren't updated very often, but you will find information about the designers' work there.

 Gothitropolis Timekeepers